Steveiwonder/WSM/README.md

 - `AuthToken` your Twilio Auth Token - available within Twilio console https://console.twilio.com
 - `From` your Twilio phone number that the message should be sent from.
 For WhatsApp it's in the format of `whatsapp:+1555555555555` for SMS it'll be `+1555555555555`
 - `To` is the number the message should be sent to.
 For WhatsApp it's in the format of `whatsapp:+1555555555555` for SMS it'll be `+1555555555555`

+`Telnyx` - This can be used to send SMS via telnyx
+- `ApiKey` your telnyx api key
+- `From` your telnyx phone number that the message should be sent from.
+- `To` is the number the message should be sent to.

 Running the container